The College of Veterinary

 Alabama and Kentucky residents must have a minimum grade

-point average of at least 2.50 on a 4.00 scale.
+point average of 2.50 on a 4.00 scale.
 Applicants not classified as

 required course.
 The mean grade point average of the most recent entering class